 Figure out your future expenses

-This is another important step to prepare the entire process properly.
+This is another important step in preparing your finances is to prepare the entire process properly.
 You need to know exactly how much you’re going to be spending when the time comes.
 It’s crucial because you can see if it adds up correctly with your other calculations, allowing you enough room to make proper adjustments to your plan to be more realistic.

 You should take into account the expenses for housing, insurances, health care, leisure expenses, and living expenses.
 It’s smart to calculate all of that ahead of time because when the time comes, things will be a lot easier and manageable for you.